surya9490/scrapper/backend/README.md

 # Increase Docker memory limits
 # Edit docker-compose.yml worker service resources
 ```

+## ⚙️ Dev Mode Notes

+### Auto-Authentication in Development
+When `NODE_ENV=development`, authenticated API routes under `/api` enable a development auto-auth middleware.
+If no `Authorization` header is present, the server will automatically attach an active admin user (or the first active user) to `req.user`.
+This is intended solely for local development convenience.

+- Applies to routes mounted under `/api`
+- Disabled automatically in production
+- To disable locally, remove the dev auto-auth middleware usage in `server.js` or set `NODE_ENV=production`

+### Internal Rate-Limit Bypass
+Rate limiters honor an internal API bypass key for trusted automation:
+- Set `RATE_LIMIT_BYPASS_KEY` in environment
+- Send header `x-internal-api-key: <RATE_LIMIT_BYPASS_KEY>`
+- Requests with a valid key skip rate limiting; use sparingly and never expose this header in client code

+### Centralized Error Handling
+Errors are handled by a centralized middleware that produces consistent JSON responses and structured logs.
+404s return a `{ success: false, error: 'Not Found' }` payload, while unhandled errors include a generic message and a correlation-friendly log entry.

+### Worker and Combined Start
+- `npm run start:all` runs both the API server and worker server with coordinated lifecycles
+- `npm run start:worker` runs only the worker server

 For more help, check the logs or open an issue in the repository.# webscrapper